With buyback help, Yahoo stock has soared under Mayer

 | NEW YORK

 But those still betting on her may have lingered too long as the stock nearly halved from November 2014 to last September.
-Much of the long upward trajectory was funded by an aggressive share buyback program and its stakes in Alibaba Group (BABA.N) and Yahoo Japan (4689.T).
+Much of the long upward trajectory was funded by an aggressive share buyback program and its stakes in Alibaba Group and Yahoo Japan.

 The board of Yahoo is weighing a sale of its core Internet business when it meets this week amid a broader debate about the future of the company and that of high-profile Mayer.

 Yahoo's stock closed at $15.64 when Mayer was appointed president and chief executive on July 16, 2012.
-The gains to Tuesday's close, of more than 115 percent, widely outperform gains in the S&P 500 .SPX, up 55 percent since, the Nasdaq 100 .NDX, up 83 percent and even Apple Inc (AAPL.O), which has gained 35 percent in the same period.
+The gains to Tuesday's close, of more than 115 percent, widely outperform gains in the S&P 500, up 55 percent since, the Nasdaq 100, up 83 percent and even Apple Inc, which has gained 35 percent in the same period.

 The company's market capitalization, however, has grown about 66 percent under Mayer.
 The difference is attributable to a decline in shares outstanding as Yahoo has bought back roughly $8.3 billion worth of its stock since the third quarter of 2012, according to Reuters data.